wdhudiekou/IRFS/README.md

     ## for SOD
         cd ./Test
        python test_fgccnet.py

+Noted that, since we alternately train FSFNet and FGC^2Net for a total of 10 times, labeled 0 to 9, therefore, we provide the pre-trained models of the 0th,1,5, and 9 times.

+Please download the [pretrained models](https://pan.baidu.com/s/1XGhZtAzwR3KMa0QbK2KLXQ) (code: dxrb) of FSFNet and FGC^2Net, and put them into the folder './checkpoints/Fusion/' and the folder './checkpoints/SOD/'.
+If you are not using Baidu Cloud Disk, you can also download the [pretrained models](https://drive.google.com/drive/folders/1YzzZUPke_LPHDewYoVJ3osFipLXOsK64?usp=drive_link) from Google Drive.

 ## Experimental Results
 1. Quantitative evaluations of joint thermal infrared-visible image fusion and SOD on VT5000 dataset.
     <div align=center>